linolayani/linoleparquet.github.io/content/posts/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 ### Web Server Processing

-What means **browsing to the website `https://test.website.com`** in **technical terms**?
+What "browsing to the website `https://test.website.com`" means in technical terms?
 Your browser request to **render the webpage** hosted on `test.website.com`.

-The webserver at this domain **receives the HTTP request** and **processes it**.
+The webserver registred at this domain **receives the HTTP request** and **processes it**.
 It retrieves the requested resource, in this case the homepage.

-> Note: Most webservers define the **index.html** file as their homepage.

 ### Client Side Rendering

 The homepage is downloaded on your browser.
 Most of the time, this html page has **dependencies** under the form of link and script.
 Commons dependencies are **stylesheets, scripts or images**.
 At the rendering of the html file, theses dependencies are downloaded.

 ### Answer n°1

 ![image](./images/answer-1.png#center)

-> Your navigator browse to `https://test.website.com`, thus sending a request to the webserver.
-The web server receive the request and process it.
+> Your type `https://test.website.com` on your browser, thus **sending a request** to the web server.
+It receives the request and **process it**.
+>
-> It retrieves the requested resource, in this case, the homepage of test.website.com.
+> It retrieves the requested resource, in this case, the homepage of test.website.com, and **return it** to your browser.
+>
-> Your navigator renders the webpage: it fetchs the homepage's dependencies and display it on your screen.
+> Your browser **renders the webpage**: it fetchs the homepage's dependencies and display it on your screen.

 ---